-Norway is a gorgeous country, what with its magnificent mountains and beautiful fjords I’ve always assumed more people didn’t live there because of the danger of being eaten by trolls, but it turns out being wiped out by a tsunami is the real threat to life in limb for many Norwegians.
-It’s this very threat that is the centerpiece of director Roar Uthaug film The Wave (Bølgen) and not only is it a fantastic disaster film it is also an excellent character piece with some of the finest acting I’ve seen in this genre or any other.
+Norway is a gorgeous country, what with its magnificent mountains and beautiful fjords I’ve always assumed more people didn’t live there because of the danger of being eaten by trolls, but it turns out being wiped out by a tsunami is the real threat to life in limb to many Norwegians.
+It’s this very threat that is the centrepiece of director Roar Uthaug’s film The Wave (Bølgen) and not only is it a fantastic disaster film it is also an excellent character piece with some of the finest acting I’ve seen in this genre or any other.

-Note: Both San Andreas and The Wave have that over used scene of someone giving CPR to a person who clearly should be dead but they keep trying even after someone tells to stop that it’s too late, and then of course that person suddenly is alive and coughing up water.
-It was effective back in1989 with James Cameron’s The Abyss but it’s one clichéd scene that needs to be retired.
+Note: Both San Andreas and The Wave have that overused scene of someone giving CPR to a person who clearly should be dead but they keep trying even after someone tells them to stop that it’s too late, and then, of course, that person suddenly is alive and coughing up water.
+It was effective back in 1989 with James Cameron’s The Abyss but it’s one clichéd scene that needs to be retired.

 Note: This is Norway’s first foray into the disaster genre and after watching The Wave and 2012’s South Korean disaster flick The Tower I hope we get more and more countries stepping up to the plate to show Hollywood how it can be done and done well.

 Director Roar Uthaug (how I wish my name was Roar) gives us a disaster film that any fan of the genre is going to love.
 The cast is simply fantastic and the effects work for the disaster itself is breathtaking.